Luna Sea (Luna Sea album)

-Luna Sea is the debut studio album by Japanese rock band Luna Sea, released on April 21, 1991 by Extasy Records.
+Luna Sea is the debut studio album by Japanese rock band Luna Sea, released on April 21, 1991, by Extasy Records.
 It sold over 30,000 copies by July 1992.
-After reuniting in 2010, Luna Sea re-recorded the whole album and released it on March 16, 2011 through HPQ.
+After reuniting in 2010, Luna Sea re-recorded the whole album and released it on March 16, 2011, through HPQ.

 Overview

-At a sold-out February 11, 1991 concert at Meguro Rock-May-Kan, Lunacy were discovered by X Japan guitarist hide and were signed by X Japan co-founder Yoshiki to his independent record label Extasy Records.
+At a sold-out February 11, 1991, concert at Meguro Rock-May-Kan, Lunacy were discovered by X Japan guitarist hide and were signed by X Japan co-founder Yoshiki to his independent record label Extasy Records.
 The band changed their name from Lunacy to Luna Sea and took part in the label's sold out Nuclear Fusion Tour in March with Gilles de Rais and Sighs of Love Potion.
 On the tour, a 3-track sample CD including a song from each band was freely distributed, to which they contributed a short sample of "Precious".
-Their self-titled debut album was released on April 21, 1991.
+The album was released on April 21, 1991.
 In support of the record, they held their first nationwide tour Under the New Moon, which started on June 13 and was separated into two legs or "Episodes" with a final concert held on September 19.
 However, a third leg of 17 shows was performed from October 13 to December 30.
 Luna Sea is the band's only release on an indie label as they signed to MCA Victor for their second album, 1992's Image.

 The album's cover photo was taken in Inokashira Park in the winter.
+For the opening track "Fate", Sugizo said he was influenced by punk and hardcore, but also jazz and bossa nova-like chords, while the rhythm was inspired by King Crimson songs.
+He wanted to incorporate all these elements into punk-like music.
 "Time is Dead" is a re-written version of "Sexual" (later called "Sexual Parvarsion") from their 1989 demo tape "Lunacy".
 It is the first original song that J ever wrote.
 "Shade" was re-recorded from their 1989 demo of the same name.
 "Kagirinaku Tōmei ni Chikai Burū" (限りなく 透明に 近い ブルー) is translated as "Almost Transparent Blue," which comes from the Ryū Murakami novel of the same name.
 A longer, reworked version of "Moon" was recorded for their second album Image.
 "Precious..." was re-recorded for the 2000 compilation album Period -the Best Selection-.
 It was also covered by Merry for the 2007 Luna Sea Memorial Cover Album -Re:birth-.

 The album was remastered by Ted Jensen and re-released by Universal Music Group on December 5, 2007.
 This edition came with a DVD which contained live promotional videos for the songs "Moon" and "Precious...", that were recorded at Nippon Seinenkan on September 19, 1991.
-It reached number 123 on the Oricon Albums Chart.
+Its 2007 rerelease reached number 123 on the Oricon Albums Chart.